cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

-Lua: Fixed speedhack_setSpeed() not taking more than 3 digits D3D Hook: Direct3D9 objects now support transparency D3D Hook: Fix detection of which directx version is actually used for rendering Auto Assembler: Fixed some commands not highlighting properly
+Lua: Fixed speedhack_setSpeed() not taking more than 3 digits D3D Hook: Direct3D9 objects now support transparency D3D Hook: Fix detection of which directx version is actually used for rendering Dissect Data: Fixed the column click detection when scrolled Auto Assembler: Fixed some commands not highlighting properly
 Ultimap: Fixed ultimap so it now works in windows 8
 Ultimap: Fixed the hotkeys